Not Getting Called in for Job Interviews? Avoid These 7 Pitfalls

 Each time I post a job opening, I’m surprised by the number of mistakes made by so many of the applicants; 7 mistakes, to be precise, which can result in you not getting called in for job interviews.
 I want ALL of you employed!
 That’s the entire point of my company My Grads GET Jobs!
 So if you haven’t been called in lately, consider some possible reasons why:

-- Did you put name of professors or specific course work that nobody outside your school would recognize?
+Did you put names of professors or specific course work that nobody outside your school would recognize?

 I can hear a few of you screaming at me right now!
 So let me address a few of your concerns:

 “KP, I would move for the right opportunity in two seconds!”

 While I believe you are telling me your truth, the jobs you are applying for will most likely be low paying (possibly minimum wage) and no company will pay a relocation fee for an entry-level position.
 If you haven’t lived in a particular city (let’s just say NYC or LA) you may hate it and want to leave in 3 months.
 A potential employer does not want to take that risk when there are so many other worthy, local candidates.
 It also delays your start date and most people want to fill the position ASAP.

 “KP, I have so much experience, I can’t fit it on a one page resume!”